hyperledger/indy-hipe/text/dkms/dkms-v4.md

 2. Transactions are cryptographically ordered and tamper evident.

-3. Transactions are replicated efficiently across agents using a simple consensus protocol.
+3. Transactions are replicated efficiently across agents using simple consensus protocols.
+These protocol, and the microledgers that provide their persistent state, constitute a root of trust for the relationship.

 Microledgers are effectively permissionless because anyone can operate one in cooperation with anyone else—only the parties to the microledger relationship